Dima-Bulavenko/TechCore/README.md

 ## Heroku

-The WordNest project was deployed on a Heroku hosting server.
-The following steps outline the process of deploying the WordNest project and can be applied to deploy another Django project with minor adjustments:
+The TechCore project was deployed on a Heroku hosting server.
+The following steps outline the process of deploying the TechCore project and can be applied to deploy another Django project with minor adjustments:

 1. Navigate to your [Heroku dashboard](https://dashboard.heroku.com/apps) and create a new app with a unique name.